-In an effort to keep the 1931/2931-C Series Optical Meters optimized for your applications, Newport will on occasion update existing and add new features to this instrument.
+In an effort to keep the 1936/2936 Series Optical Meters optimized for your applications, Newport will on occasion update existing, and add new features to this instrument.

-To utilize this new functionality will require an update to the instrument's firmware, which can be easily accomplished by the user, as described in the User's Manual.

-As required, Newport will also generate a new version of this User's Manual, reflecting updates to the instrument.
+To utilize this new functionality will require an update to the instrument's firmware, which can be easily accomplished by the user, as described in this operator manual.
+As required, Newport will also generate a new version of this user manual, reflecting updates to the instrument.

-Please check the product page on the Newport web site (www.Newport.com) for newer versions of the firmware and the User's Manual.
+Please check the Newport website (www.Newport.com) for newer versions of the firmware and the operator manual, which can be downloaded as a PDF file.
 Call your local Newport application specialist if you need support with locating or downloading these files.